IconoclastLabs/motion-rubberstamp/README.md

 ## Notes

 The iOS Simulator is trying to cache your app icons.
 For this reason we've put in a significant refresh step!
-Your app data and simulator are restarted on restamp.
+Your app data and simulator are restarted to refresh the icon to the latest version, which means your simulator will restart each time you build.
 It's a small but notable necessary evil.

 Motion-rubberstamp _currently_ only checks for app icons in the `/resources` path, regardless of what your Rakefile is configured for.